Kiwi vice-chancellor's mission: Oasis of peace for students at Bethlehem University

 The videos and Br Peter's speaking tour follow the New Zealand Catholic bishops publishing a statement in July urging action to solve the long-standing Israel-Palestine issue.
 It is available here on a web page and here in PDF format.

-In his second video, issued today, Br Peter and students look at the difficulties the students face getting to the Bethlehem campus from their homes in the West Bank and nearby Jerusalem, which is separated from Bethlehem by a high concrete wall built by the Israelis after a Palestinian uprising against the Israeli occupation in the early 2000s.
+In his second video, Br Peter and students look at the difficulties the students face getting to the Bethlehem campus from their homes in the West Bank and nearby Jerusalem, which is separated from Bethlehem by a high concrete wall built by the Israelis after a Palestinian uprising against the Israeli occupation in the early 2000s.

 “Almost half of our students come from Jerusalem,” Br Peter says in the video.
 “Each day they are faced with the possibility, in coming on the bus, of the bus being stopped; of the Israeli soldiers forcing them off the bus, where they can be interviewed, or where they can be arrested, or they can have a gun put in their face, before they come to Bethlehem University.
 It does not happen all the time, but the unpredictability of it is what is so unsettling for them.